ro-msg-aws-training/resources/src/iam/index.md

 - When you are done with the special task, you should go back to your user. (top-right menu again)

 :::warning Extra
 **[Level 200]** If you find yourself having to manage the IAM for your project, see [this video](https://www.youtube.com/watch?v=Zvz-qYYhvMk).
-It goes over some basic concepts, how authorization works, how policies work and some patterns.
+It goes over some basic concepts, how authorization works, how policies work, and some patterns.
 :::